willowisp01/tp/docs/DeveloperGuide.md

 1. Deleting a student that is not being shown

-   1. Prerequisites: Find persons in `Group 20` using the `find gp/Group 20` command.
-Zero or more students in the person list.
+   1. Prerequisites: Find `Person` in `Group 20` using the `find gp/Group 20` command.
+Zero or more students in the 'persons' list.

    1. Test case: `delete A0123458X`<br>
       Expected: Student with id: A0123458X is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.